nuranaskarov/booklib-api/README.md

 # Booklib API

 A simple book review application.
+This is for demo only.
+The app is written based on functional requirements described in some document with a deadline of one day.

 ## Stack